johnsaigle/byp4xx/README.md

 ```
 Python script for 40X responses bypassing.
 Methods from #bugbountytips, headers, verb tampering and user agents.

+Based on the original script by Lobuhi: https://github.com/lobuhi/byp4xx.git

+Seeks the same goals as the original script, with some differences:

+- Replacing the use of `curl` with python requests for cross-platform use
+- Verbose options to print successful requests and responses
+- Use of proxy options with Python to support proxying to Burp without using e.g. proxychains
+- Tabs replaced with spaces ;)

 **Installation:**
 ```
 git clone https://github.com/lobuhi/byp4xx.git